beamzer/extension-blocker/README.md

 4. Check "Always use this app to open .js files"
 5. Click "More apps" or "Look for another app"
 6. Click "Browse" to locate an app on your PC
-7. Navigate to the location of `run_blocker.bat` where you installed the program
+7. Navigate to the location of `file_blocker.exe` where you installed the program
-8. Select `run_blocker.bat`
+8. Select `file_blocker.exe`
 9. Click "Open"

 ## Configuration

-The program saves all blocked files in a local log file named `file_blocker.log`.
-This file is created in the same directory as the program.
+The program saves all blocked files in a log file named `file_blocker.log`.
+This file is created in `C:\ProgramData\FileBlocker\`.
+The program will automatically create this directory if it doesn't exist.

 ## Features